ganeshsundaram39/Strings-And-Beats-/README.md

 4. Tracks fees records.
 5. Can send sms if you paid for some sms api.

-Note: You can use the code for making better version of this or for understanding but dont submit as it is for your IT project.
+Note: You can use the code for making better version of this or for understanding but don't submit as it is for your IT project.